Fashion can often deal multiple blows to common sense – and even engineering science…

 This seems to be the case with roof tiles.
 Home owners seem to like the ‘slate’ look at a cheaper price.
 The flat tile look looks low profile and modern.
 And when promoted as a cheaper alternative to slate, many people are sold.

 The traditional contoured terracotta tiles are designed to be ‘cross bonded’ (staggered laying pattern between adjacent rows).
-And the troughs on the tiles still diverted water away from the laps.
+And the troughs on the tiles divert water away from the sensitive laps.
+This is the reason why these tiles have withstood the test of time.

 Most (if not all) roofers will cross bond flat concrete (and terracotta) roof tiles – because the manufacturer tells them to.
 So, the laying pattern is not usually an issue.
 It is what the laying pattern does to the roof tile that is causing a lot of roof leaks in Sydney.